Skip to main content

 Dredging is often viewed as the solution to flooding on the basis that the channel is made bigger so it can contain more water.

-The space created by removing sediment from a river is often small compared the the volume of water generated during flood events.
+The space created by removing sediment from a river is often small compared to the the volume of water generated during flood events.
 Even if dredging reduces flood risk locally, it is likely that this simply passes the problem downstream.

 While dredging is required in some circumstances, it is usually not the most effective or sustainable approach to managing flood risk in a catchment.